HL7/US-Core/source/pages/basic-provenance.md

 ### Basic Provenance

 The FHIR [Provenance] Resource provides a foundation for assessing authenticity, enabling trust, and allowing reproducibility.
 It isn't scoped to a specific use case, nor limits the number of Provenance records associated with a Resource.
-The basic guidance here focuses on a key subset of elements, the 'last hop', and specific use cases.
+The basic guidance here, and in the [US Core Provenance Profile] focuses on a key subset of elements, the 'last hop', and specific use cases.
 The guidance here doesn't preclude more advanced use cases or additional elements.

 #### Key Provenance Elements